What Is MACD?

 Guide how to trade using MACD

 Looking for long or trading opportunities in 2020 using the MACD?
-There are many online brokers like eToro which provide interested investors the opportunity to trade volatile markets using this indicator and are perfect for long or short traders.
+There are many online brokers like eToro which provide interested investors with the opportunity to trade volatile markets using this indicator and are perfect for long or short traders.
 If you are interested in getting involved in this rapidly moving market by using the MACD indicator, below is the easy process to follow to get started.

 Step 1: open a broker account